microsoft/pxt/docs/packages/getting-started/ref-docs.md

 There's no required format for writing the reference documents.
 However, current convention is for reference documents to contain these elements, when applicable:

-1. Use the method name as the title in a first level heading: `# peel`.
+1. Use the function name as the title in a first level heading: `# peel`.
-2. A short paragraph overview of what the method does.
+2. A short paragraph overview of what the function does.
-3. The signature of the method.
+3. The signature of the function.
 4. A list of parameters (if any) with their types and descriptions.
 5. The return value (if any) description and it's type information.
-6. A example use of the method.
+6. A example use of the function.
 7. Any **See also** links to related reference or external information.
 8. A package tag associating the document with it's package.